Joška Broz: Political career

-Broz campaigned for a coalition of four minor left-wing parties in the In the 2003 parliamentary election.
+Broz campaigned for a coalition of four minor left-wing parties in the 2003 parliamentary election.
 He used Tito's image and the motto, "Where I stopped, you continue," in the campaign.
 Ultimately, the coalition did not win any seats.

 On 23 November 2009, Broz was elected as the leader of Serbia's newly formed Communist Party, created via a merger of his own political organization with Novi Sad's Union of Social Democrats and Zrenjanin's New Communist Party.
 In an interview with Danas, Broz said that the new party would try to reconnect all of the former Yugoslav republics on social and economic issues; he added that he accepted the need for greater integration with the European Union but that only Russia could be a strategic partner for Serbia.
 The party was officially registered in December 2010.

 In 2011, the Jamahiriya News Agency reported that Broz sent a cable of condolence to Muammar Gaddafi, his family, and the Libyan people following the death of Saif al-Arab Gaddafi in a North Atlantic Treaty Organization (NATO) bomb strike in the 2011 military intervention in Libya.
 According to the report, Broz described the attack on Libya as a criminal act.

 Broz led the Communist Party's electoral list of sixty candidates in the 2012 Serbian parliamentary election.
 The party received 28,977 votes (0.74%), well below the five per cent threshold needed to enter the assembly.
 For the 2014 parliamentary election, he formed an alliance with the small Montenegrin Party and appeared in the second position on its electoral list.
 This list also failed to win any mandates.